Arenal is the destination that you think only exists in the movies or a painting.

 5. Fresh produce in abundance

-The Arenal region has escaped the commercialization and urbanization still maintaining its roots in Costa Rica’s outstanding beauty.
+The Arenal region has escaped commercialization and urbanization, still maintaining its roots in Costa Rica’s outstanding beauty.
 It is one of the many reasons why Arenal is so truly special.

-Megasuper is one of the country’s chain grocery stores where you can find almost everything you need along with Maxi Pali for those extra items you don’t pick up at the ferias.
-Which won’t be too much with ferias of fresh cheeses, bagels, fruit pies, pastries, and meat pies.
+Megasuper is one of the country’s chain grocery stores where you can find almost everything you need, along with Maxi Pali for those extra items you can’t pick up at the ferias.
+Ferias are the main source of fresh cheeses, bagels, fruit pies, pastries, and meat pies.

 6. Small-town living at its best